dhruvjain/bindu/README.md

 Its motivated from a Traditional Dots game with lots of exciting and innvative levels added like chess type, carom, deamon and so on..
+This Game got a special Mention during the event !!!

 Play and Enjoy!!!